justinhunt/moodle-filter_generico/readme.txt

 The template is just passage of text that you want to use, and the parts of the template that you want to mark as variables you surround in @@ marks.
 The defaults are a comma delimited list of variablename=value pairs.
 Here is an example template.

-templatekey: greenthings
+templatekey: wildthings
-template: There are many green things including @@thing1@@ and @@thing2@@ template defaults: thing2=lettuce
+template: Inside this box are @@thing1@@ and @@thing2@@ template defaults: thing2=Silly

-A possible filter string for this "greenthings" template would like this:
+A possible filter string for this "wildthings" template would look like this:
-{GENERICO:type=greenthings,thing1=peas}
+{GENERICO:type=wildthings,thing1=Sally}

 Generico would replace the above filter string with:
-"There are many green things including peas and lettuce"
+"Inside this box are Sally and Silly"

 The filter string must follow this format, {GENERICO:type=templatekey,variable1=data1,variable2=data2}

-Th greenthings example above is trivial of course.
+The wildthings example above is trivial of course.
 Imagine using it to embed YouTube videos by registering the standard iframe code YouTube gives you, as a template.
 Then it would only be necessary to insert the id of the video in a generico filter string.
 {GENERICO:type=youtube,id=ABC12345678}

 Installation